Welcome to the

 * Adventurer * Explorer * Entertainer * Movie-Star * Conservationist * Dead Set Legend *

 More daring than Errol Flynn, more handsome than Mel Gibson, more amusing than Paul Hogan, more deserving of international recognition than any Australian is Zwier Albertus "Alby" Mangels.
-And almost as much all-round talent as Rolf Harris.
 If you're a fair dinkum Aussie you'll love him, but if you're from an alien shore then chances are you've never heard of him... though he's certainly heard of you and has probably trekked through your backyard at one time.
 However, Alby belongs to a select group of Australians who remain unappreciated by an ignorant portion of the population.

-Up since April 1997, this is the THE original web site that aimed to redress this cultural imbalance by introducing international visitors and uninformed Australians to the legend that is...
+Up since 12th April 1997 (but originally hosted on ozemail not optusnet - that tells you something about its longevity), this is the THE original web site that aimed to redress this cultural imbalance by introducing international visitors and uninformed Australians to the legend that is...
 Alby Mangels.